The Ultimate In Birding Tours

 White-winged Duck is a very rare speciality that still survives in Northern Cambodia, but it is generally very hard to observe.
 If there have been some recent sightings, we will visit Prey Veng and hope we get lucky.

-Birds are shy here owing to hunting (although the ibises are not specifically targeted) and as we walk through the open woodland from one trapeang to the next, the first sign of the ibises is likely to be boreholes in the muddy edge of one of the pools, indicating where they have been feeding, or we may hear their strange crane-like bugling.
-Eventually, with some careful stalking through the forest, we will surely get views of these near-mythical species and hopefully, we will enjoy really good views.
+Birds are shy here owing to hunting (although the ibises are not specifically targeted), and as we walk through the open woodland from one trapeang to the next, the first sign of the ibises is likely to be boreholes in the muddy edge of one of the pools, indicating where they have been feeding, or we may hear their strange crane-like bugling.
+Eventually, with some careful stalking through the forest, we will surely get views of these near-mythical species, and hopefully, we will enjoy really good views.
 The search could well be quite long, but our efforts should be richly rewarded.
 Other species attracted to the pools may include Asian Woolly-necked Stork, White-breasted Waterhen, Stork-billed Kingfisher and sometimes Green Sandpiper.

-It is, however, the deciduous and dry-dipterocarp forests that hold the bulk of the species inhabiting the area and, although they go very quiet in the heat of the day, we should encounter many species.
+It is, however, the deciduous and dry-dipterocarp forests that hold the bulk of the species inhabiting the area, and although they go very quiet in the heat of the day, we should encounter many species.
 Most important among these are the localized Rufous-winged Buzzard, the smart White-rumped Falcon, the attractive Chinese Francolin, the scarce and semi-nomadic Pale-capped Pigeon, the beautiful Black-headed Woodpecker, Swinhoe’s Minivet, the localized Brown Prinia (of the recently described form deignani), the localized Vinous-breasted Myna and Burmese (or Neglected) Nuthatch.

 More widespread species are likely to include the impressive Black Baza, Crested Honey Buzzard, Shikra, Crested Serpent Eagle, Changeable Hawk-Eagle, Red Junglefowl, Orange-breasted, Thick-billed and Yellow-footed Green Pigeons, Common Emerald Dove, Green Imperial Pigeon, Indian, Banded Bay and Violet Cuckoos, Square-tailed Drongo-Cuckoo, Blossom-headed Parakeet, Vernal Hanging Parrot, Crested Treeswift, Chestnut-headed Bee-eater, Oriental Pied Hornbill, Blue-eared Barbet and a rich variety of woodpeckers including the prehistoric-looking Great Slaty Woodpecker, the striking White-bellied Woodpecker, Freckle-breasted (or Spot-breasted), Yellow-crowned, Rufous, Grey-capped Pygmy and Rufous-bellied Woodpeckers, Lesser and Greater Yellownapes, and Common and Greater Flamebacks.